zuzaflis/Raport/08_A08_Software_and_Data_Integrity_Failures.md

-# Raport Analizy Bezpieczeństwa: A08:2021 – Software and Data Integrity Failures
+# A08:2021 – Software and Data Integrity Failures

 ## 5.8.
 A08:2021 – Software and Data Integrity Failures